MillerApps/luaoutput/README.md

 ![LuaOutput](luaoutput.png)

+> [!Note]
-Horrbile AI generated image of LuaOutput.
+> Horrbile AI generated image of LuaOutput.
 I'm not an artist, so I'm sorry!
 Hopefully it gets better with time.
+>

 LuaOutput is a simple Nvim plugin that allows you to run Lua code and see the output in a bottom split.